 At UNCSA, the conservatory environment creates a close community of horn players and artists of all disciplines that prepares you for success in today’s highly competitive and challenging professional music world.

 In your first two years of undergraduate study, you will begin private lessons, master classes and ensemble participation, while studying the foundations of music theory, aural and keyboard skills and musical styles.
 You will pursue liberal arts courses in English, math or science and the humanities.
 In your freshman through junior years, you are also required to attend a weekly Performance Hour, where you will perform for your peers throughout the School of Music.

 Your studies in the foundational courses will continue in your third and fourth years, which include additional liberal arts courses and music electives, as well as music history, repertoire, orchestration and career development classes.
 In your senior year, you will fulfill your capstone graduation requirement, a full recital at both a juried recital hearing and a public performance.

 The brass program at UNCSA has been a springboard for many of its graduates’ professional careers and education.
-Graduates have pursed advanced degrees at prestigious institutions like the Manhattan School of Music and Indiana University in Bloomington, completed fellowships at Lincoln Center and studied musicology in Vienna.
-Others are part of ensembles, like the local Camel City Jazz Orchestra and Giannini Brass Quintet, Shen Yun Symphony Orchestra and ceremonial bands in the United States military.
-Still others have found their calling in arts administration with organizations like The Philly Pops and our very own UNCSA.
+Horn graduates have gone on to land orchestral, teaching and administrative positions with organizations such as The Sofia Sinfonietta, Colby College, The Little Orchestra Society and a military band position at North Carolina’s Fort Bragg.
+Additionally, graduates have pursed advanced degrees at prestigious institutions like the Manhattan School of Music and Indiana University in Bloomington, completed fellowships at Lincoln Center and studied musicology in Vienna.